Quick start

 How to read the answer

-- The main answer is the clamp() formula.
+- The main answer is the clamp() formula to copy into CSS.

-- Slope explains the vw part of the formula.
+- Slope explains the vw part of the formula, which is the part that grows with viewport width.

 - Middle size shows the approximate value halfway through the viewport range.